Medical-Fitness Technician

 Introduction

-As a Medical-Fitness Technician, you are qualified to provide medical-fitness services as an independent practicianer or by working at a Medical-Fitness Clinic.
+As a Medical-Fitness Technician, you are qualified to provide medical-fitness services as an independent technician or by working at a Medical-Fitness Clinic.
 It is essential that you become knowledgeable and skilled in anthropometrics (body measurements).
 The following instructions are generic guidelines that will prepare you for your field practicum and future career.

-As a Medical-Fitness Technician, you are qualified to provide medical-fitness services as an independent practicianer or by working at a Medical-Fitness Clinic.
+As a Medical-Fitness Technician, you are qualified to provide medical-fitness services as an independent technician or by working at a Medical-Fitness Clinic.
 It is essential that you become knowledgeable and skilled in anthropometrics (body measurements).
 The following instructions are generic guidelines that will prepare you for your field practicum and future career.

 1. Height